arduino/docs-content/content/cloud/iot-cloud/tutorials/iot-cloud-historical-data/iot-cloud-historical-data.md

 ## Introduction

 It is possible to gather Historical data from your [Arduino IoT Cloud]((https://create.arduino.cc/iot/)) Things and Variables.
 Historical data can be essential to making your electronics and Arduino project work how you want them to.
-Data retention is a really usefull feature with Arduino IoT Cloud.
+Data retention is a really useful feature with Arduino IoT Cloud.

 ## Goals